top of page

 Go/NoGo

-Single unit recordings of prefrontal cortex and striatum
+Single unit recordings

 Voluntary consumption of alcohol